-The majority of the Fund's Real Estate portfolio is invested in the LPPI Real Estate Fund ('REF') and during the financial year further on-balance sheet real estate investment (i.e. investments held by the Fund outside of the REF) were transitioned into the REF.
-The REF consists of a portfolio of directly held properties managed by Knight Frank Investment Management and a collection of external managers.
-The Fund has retained direct ownership of - outside of the REF - its National and County portfolio managed by Knight Frank Investment Management.
+The majority of the Fund's Real Estate portfolio is invested in the LPPI Real Estate Fund ('REF') which consists of a portfolio of directly held properties managed by Knight Frank Investment Management and a collection of external managers.
+The Fund has retained direct ownership of - outside of the REF - its County and National portfolio managed by Knight Frank Investment Management.
+As Fig.13 indicates, the portfolio is primarily made up of UK assets.